top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 \Leftrightarrow \lambda * \vec{P_{pix}} = H * \vec{P_W} \label{eq:one}
 \end{equation}

-Note: In general this Matrix H is what we get out of the extrinsic calibration procedure and it might happen, that if the World frame and Camera frame are not completely aligned that then the (1,2) and (2,1) entry of the H Matrix are not exactly zero.
+Note: In general this Matrix H is what we get out of the intrinsic calibration procedure and it might happen, that if the World frame and Camera frame are not completely aligned that then the (1,2) and (2,1) entry of the H Matrix are not exactly zero.

 This equation \eqref{eq:one} and especially [](#fig:pin_approx) clearly show that since in every situation you only know H as well as $x_{pix}$ and $y_{pix}$ of the respective objects on the image plane, there is no way to determine the real position of the object, since everything can only be determined up to a scale ($\lambda$).
 Frankly speaking you only know the direction in which the object has to be but nothing more, which makes it a very difficult task to infer potential obstacles given the picture of a monocular camera only.
 This scale ambiguity is illustrated in [](#fig:scale_amb).

 <center><img figure-id="fig:scale_amb" figure-caption="Scale Ambiguity by Davide Scaramuzza (https://www.slideshare.net/SERENEWorkshop/towards-robust-and-safe-autonomous-drones)" src="scale_amb.png" style="width: 300px;"/></center>

 To conclude, given a picture from a monocular camera only you have no idea at which position the house really is, so without exploiting any further knowledge it is extremely difficult to reliably detect obstacles which is also the main reason why the old approach did not really work.
-On top of that come other artifacts such as that the same object will appear larger if it is closer to your camera and vice versa, and lines which are parallel in the real world will in general not always be parallel in your camera image.
+On top of that come other artifacts such as that the same object will appear larger if it is closer to your camera and vice versa, and lines which are parallel in the real world will in general not be parallel in your camera image.

 Note: The intuition, why we humans can infer the real scale of objects is that if you add a second camera, know the relative Transformation between the two cameras and see the same object in both images, then you can easily triangulate the full position of the object, since it is at the place where the two "rays" intersect! (see [](#fig:triang)).